 This Auto Loan Early Payoff Calculator can tell you how much faster you can pay off your loan by paying a bit extra every month.
 It's also easy to work the calculation in reverse to figure out how much extra you need to pay to shorten you loan by a certain length of time.
 It'll also tell you how much interest you can save over the life of the loan in the process.

 Using the Auto Loan Calculator to determine an early payoff

 This calculator uses your original loan amount, length of the loan and interest rate to calculate your current monthly payments.
 From there, enter the number of months left on the loan, then enter how much extra you'd like to pay each month to see how much sooner you'd pay it off.

 You can adjust that figure using the slide bar to experiment with how varying the additional payment would affect how early you can pay off the loan and how much interest you'd save.
 Your result appear instantly at in the blue field at the top of the calculator and just below it at right as you adjust the extra payment figure.

 Start by entering the number of months remaining on your car loan, then enter the full length of the loan, in months.
-If you're looking to take out a loan, simply enter the length of the loan in both places.
+If you want to see the effect of making extra payments over the entire length of the loan, just enter the full length of the loan in both places.

-Expanding the "Auto Loan Balances and Interest" section below the calculator will display a graph illustrating the rate you will pay down your loan with and without any additional payments, plus your accumulated interest charges over time.
+Expanding the "Auto Loan Balances and Interest" section below the Auto Loan Payoff Calculator will display a graph illustrating the rate you will pay down your loan with and without any additional payments, plus your accumulated interest charges over time.

 For the full amortization schedule, choose whether you want to see monthly or annual amortization, then click "View Report" at the top of the page.
 You'll then see a page showing how much you'll shorten your loan by, the graph illustrating your amortization, a summary of the loan and a line-by-line table showing the amortization of the loan over time and comparing regular vs. accelerated payments.